Electroweak Multi-Higgs Production: A Smoking Gun for the Type-I Two-Higgs-Doublet Model: The Type-I 2HDM

-using the 2HDMC code \cite{Eriksson:2009ws}.
-In these scans, the condition for the oblique parameters $S$, $T$ and $U$ to fall within the 95\% confidence level (CL) ellipsoid based on the 2022 PDG values \cite{ParticleDataGroup:2022pth}, $S = -0.01 \pm 0.07$ and $T = 0.04 \pm 0.06$, with correlations $\rho_{ST}=0.92$ for $U=0$, forced the mass of $\hpm$ to lie close to $m_H$.
-The theoretical predictions of these observables are also computed by 2HDMC.
-The $B$-physics observables, ${\rm BR}(B\to X_s \gamma)$, ${\rm BR}(B_u\to \tau^\pm \nu_\tau)$ and ${\rm BR}(B_s \to \mu^+ \mu^-)$ were computed by the public code SuperIso v4.1 \cite{Mahmoudi:2008tp} and were required to meet the constraints on the $m_{H^\pm}$ -- $t_\beta$ plane derived in~\cite{Mahmoudi:2017mtv,Sanyal:2019xcp} based on experimental results.
+using the {\tt 2HDMC-1.8.0} code \cite{Eriksson:2009ws}.
+One of the most important constraints on the 2HDMs comes from the measurements of the oblique parameters $S$, $T$ and $U$, which in general forces $m_{\hpm}$ to lie close to $m_H$ and/or $m_A$.
+The {\tt 2HDMC} code internally calculates the theoretical predictions of these observables.
+In our scans, we required them to lie within the 95\% confidence level (CL) ellipsoid based on the 2022 PDG values \cite{ParticleDataGroup:2022pth}, $S = -0.01 \pm 0.07$ and $T = 0.04 \pm 0.06$, with correlations $\rho_{ST}=0.92$ for $U=0$. {\tt 2HDMC} also checks each scanned point against theoretical constraints such as vacuum stability, tree-level unitarity, and perturbativity ($|\lambda_i|<4\pi$).
+We moreover calculated the observable ${\rm BR}(B\to X_s \gamma)$ using the {\tt SuperIso-v4.1} \cite{Mahmoudi:2008tp} program, and ensured that its prediction lied outside the exclusion contour in the $\{m_{H^\pm}$,\,$t_\beta\}$ plane derived in~\cite{Mahmoudi:2017mtv,Sanyal:2019xcp} based on experimental results.

-We extracted two BPs from the successfully scanned parameter space points.
-For BP1, with $m_A=70$\,GeV, the $AA$ decay of the $H$ is by far dominant over its $AZ$ decay.
-Further, BP2 corresponds to $m_A=50$\,GeV and is selected to demonstrate the efficiency of our reconstruction method for the case when the $H\to AZ$ decay is also substantial, as noted in the last two columns of Table \ref{tab:params}.
-We point out here that all the Higgs states in both these BPs satisfy the $95\%$ CL constraints included in the program HiggsBounds 5.10.2 \cite{Bechtle:2013wla}, while the couplings of $h$ to the SM are consistent with the combined $1\sigma$ measurements for $\hobs$ from the ATLAS and CMS collaborations \cite{Langford:2021osp}.
+Finally, we required all the Higgs states in each scanned point to satisfy the $95\%$ CL constraints included in {\tt HiggsBounds-v5.10.2} \cite{Bechtle:2013wla}.
+We additionally made sure that the SM couplings of the $h$ were consistent with the combined $2\sigma$ measurements for $\hobs$ from the ATLAS and CMS collaborations \cite{Langford:2021osp} using {\tt HiggsSignals-v2.6.2} \cite{Bechtle:2013xfa,Bechtle:2020uwn,Bahl:2022igd}.
+From the successfully scanned parameter space points, we extracted a BP, for which the BR($H\to AA$) is almost 1 (and hence BR$(H\to AZ)$ is strongly suppressed).
+Some specifics of this BP are given in Table~\ref{tab:params}.